dawarich-app/site/docs/tutorials/telemetry.md

 Basically this set of metrics allows me to see how many people are using Dawarich and what versions they are using.
 No other data is being sent, nor it gives me any knowledge about individual users or their data or activity.

 The telemetry is enabled by default, but it **can be disabled** by setting `DISABLE_TELEMETRY` env var to `true`.
-The dataset might change in the future, but any changes will be documented here in the changelog and in every release, as well as on the [telemetry page](/docs/telemetry) of the website docs.
+The dataset might change in the future, but any changes will be documented in the changelog and in every release, as well as on this page.